Siddhu290/labour_hiring/README.md

 > completed.
 In some cases, when there is a problem with the device, the
 > system unable to retrieve the working data that has been already
 > stored in the device.
 In addition, the current system also not be able
-> to track the worker's movement, pa- trolling information, and incidents
+> to track the worker’s movement, pa- trolling information, and incidents
 > in real-time basis.
 The developed Labourer Working,
 > Monitoring and Reporting (eSmartWorker) system is able incorporates
 > many unique and intelligent technologies such as NFC, GPS and IoT to